 - 40% share of a substantial property-development company, Bertam Properties, near Penang Island, Malaysia, with a land bank of 300 hectares.

 The remaining Bertam Estate was sold to Bertam Properties Sdn.
 Berhad, in which the Group retains a 40% interest.
 Bertam Properties is currently developing this land into housing, industrial and leisure facilities.
-Of the original land, 107 hectares remains available for development.
+Of the original land, 107 hectares remain available for development.
+In July 2020, the Group reached a conditional agreement Disposal of land with Bertam Properties to sell it the remaining 70 hectares of Malaysian land directly owned by the Group.
+The sale is expected to complete during the first half of 2021.

 It is the Group's long-term aim to realise the value of its property-development assets in order to fund the acquisition or development of further new Indonesian palm-oil projects.